 Despite the importance of the station, it is not particularly well-equipped, compared to other Barcelona train stations such as Sants station or Catalunya station.
 For example, there are no shops or restaurants in the station building.

-This page will provide you with details of the facilities in Estacio França station: opening hours, toilets, information desks, disabled facilities, parking, telephones and taxis.
+This page will provide you with details of the facilities in Estació França station: opening hours, toilets, information desks, facilities for people with a disability, parking, telephones and taxis.
 Plus information on where to find the closest shops and restaurants to the station.

 França station is open every day: